csc-training/summerschool/application-design/docs/01_design_choices.md

     - Python & C++ (PyBind11) for object-oriented programming
     - Julia & Fortran (native) for functional programming

-# Case PlasmaBox: C++14/Python3 code
+# Case Runko: C++14/Python3 code

-- PlasmaBox is an example of a hybrid code
+- Runko is an example of a hybrid code
 - Low-level "kernels" are in C++
 - High-level functionality is operated from Python scripts
 - So far it has been an excellent choice